Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 #### 401 Unauthorized

-This error occurs when the request does not include a valid API key for receiving authorization.
+This error occurs when the request does not include a valid API key to authorize access to the PaymentIntents resource.

 ```
 {